 As Treasurer, I remain committed to doing all I can to financially educate and empower Rhode Islanders from Woonsocket to Westerly.
 Payday lending is an unfair practice that has been permitted in our state for far too long.
 I therefore urge this Committee to help protect our financially vulnerable populations and support this bill.

 Respectfully,

 James A. Diossa General Treasurer

-CC: The Honorable K. Joseph Shekarchi The Honorable Karen Alzate
+cc: The Honorable Karen Alzate